Walter Oi: Role in relation to disability

 Oi was the vice-chair of the President's Commission on Employment of People with Disabilities.

 Awards and honors

 Oi was elected a fellow of the American Academy of Arts and Sciences in 1993.
 Oi was named a distinguished fellow of the American Economic Association, a distinguished fellow of the Society of Labor Economists, and a fellow of the Econometrics Society.
 In 2000, Oi received the Secretary of Defense Medal for Outstanding Public Service for his work leading to the adoption of an all-volunteer military.

 Personal

-During World War II, Oi was interned at the Granada internment camp since he was a Nisei, an American of second generation Japanese descent.
+During World War II, Oi was interned at Amache, the Granada internment camp since he was a Nisei, an American of second generation Japanese descent.

 Oi had been gradually losing his sight for the majority of his life and unable to read text since entering college.
 By 1956, he was totally blind.
 He continued to teach, collaborate and work until he died, aged 84, in Rochester, New York.